 B&B Hotel Tarragona – If you’re after a luxury option in Tarragona, then this plush, boutique hotel is a great choice.
-Located in the centre of Tarragona, they have a number of clean and comfortable rooms available, an on-site bar and include breakfast in the nightly rate.
-Click here to see their availability
+Located in the centre of Tarragona, they have clean and comfortable rooms available, an on-site bar and include breakfast in the nightly rate.

 Placa de la Font – This hotel is a great choice if you’re looking for a more budget-friendly hotel.
-Located in Tarragona’s old town, there are a number of basic though comfortable and clean rooms on offer, a bar and restaurant on the property and a lovely terrace so you can enjoy the Mediterranean climate.
-Click here to see their availability
+Located in Tarragona’s old town, there are several basic though comfortable and clean rooms on offer, a bar and restaurant on the property and a lovely terrace so you can enjoy the Mediterranean climate.

 Apartamentos Astoria – These apartments are an excellent option if you’d rather have your own place in Tarragona over staying in a hotel.
-There are a number of different options to choose from that can suit any budget and they’re situated in a central location.
-Click here to see their availability
+There are different options to choose from that can suit any budget and they’re situated in a central location.

 Not quite what you’re looking for?
 Click here to browse more Tarragona hotels!